Money and Community: Empowering Women Business Owners

 Women of color bear this burden even more than their white counterparts.
 So it’s especially important for women—and women who have male partners—to think about how they’re going to separate their business life from their home life.
 When you shift your focus to work-life separation, rather than a true balance, it’s easier to create healthy boundaries that are sustainable for your life and your business, even if you’re not splitting your time evenly.

-Aside from being critical to your mental health as a person, creating those boundaries will also make you a better clinician and business owner.
+Creating those boundaries are good for your own self care and they will also make you a better clinician and business owner.
 Research shows that employees are more likely to show up with creative ideas and less burnout when they have actual time off than when they’re “on” all the time.

 There’s been a lot of discussion about the importance of having other entrepreneurial friends when you’re a small business owner.
 Women business owners in particular need to be in community with others like them.
 Women in business need to talk to others about creating and maintaining work-life separation, setting fees for services, and talking to each other about creating an ideal schedule.